Kate Richards O'Hare

-Carrie Katherine "Kate" Richards O'Hare (March 26, 1876 – January 10, 1948) was an American socialist activist, editor, and orator best known for her controversial imprisonment during World War I. She was a longtime member of the Socialist Party of America.
+Carrie Katherine "Kate" Richards O'Hare (March 26, 1876 – January 10, 1948) was an American socialist, editor, and orator best known for her controversial imprisonment during World War I. O'Hare was a longtime member of the Socialist Party of America.

 Biography

 Early years

-Carrie Katherine Richards was born March 26, 1876, in Ottawa County, Kansas.
-Her father, Andrew Richards (c.
-1846–1916), was the son of slaveowners, but had come to hate the institution, enlisting as a bugler and drummer boy in the Union Army at the outbreak of the American Civil War in 1861.
-Following the conclusion of the war he had married his childhood sweetheart and moved to the western Kansas frontier, where he and his wife Lucy brought up Kate and her four siblings, raising the children as socialists from an early age.
+Kate O'Hare was born Carrie Katherine Richards on March 26, 1876, in Ottawa County, Kansas.
+O'Hare's father, Andrew Richards (c.
+1846–1916), was born to slaveowners but grew to hate the institution, and, at the outbreak of the American Civil War in 1861, enlisted as a bugler and drummer boy in the Union Army.
+After the war, Andrew Richards married his childhood sweetheart, Lucy, and the couple settled on the western Kansas frontier, where they raised Kate and her four siblings as socialists.

 O'Hare attended Pawnee City Academy in Pawnee City, Nebraska graduating in 1894.
 O'Hare briefly worked as a teacher in Nebraska before becoming a secretary for, and later part owner of, her father's machinist shop in Kansas City.
 There she joined the International Association of Machinists and became involved in socialist politics.
 In 1901, she moved to Girard, Kansas to attend the International School of Social Economy where she met her future husband Frank P. O'Hare.
 The couple married in 1902 and moved to Chandler, Oklahoma.
 After moving to Oklahoma, O'Hare began organizing women for the Socialist Party of Oklahoma.
 In 1907, she was the party's nominee for Oklahoma Commissioner of Charities and Corrections.
 In 1909, the O'Hares returned to Kansas City.